Do I need life insurance? Or am I wasting my money?

 Although there are several different “rules of thumb” in terms of how much life insurance you need – such as simply multiplying your annual salary by certain number – the reality is that there is not a one-size-fits-all way of figuring out how much life insurance coverage is enough.
 This is because everyone’s situation and needs are different and unique.

 With that in mind, it is best to discuss your specific situation with an insurance professional who can provide you with much more accurate figures.
 Doing so can help you to better ensure that if the unthinkable were to occur, those that you care about won’t have to suffer financially.

-Do I Need Whole Life Insurance or Term Life Insurance?
+Do I Need Whole Life or Term Insurance?

 The most basic type of permanent life insurance is whole life.
 With a whole life insurance policy, the cash value will grow at a set interest rate that is determined by the insurance company.

 Whole life is intended to last for the remainder of the insured’s lifetime – or the “whole” of his or her life – provided that the premium is paid.
 So, there is no time limit on the coverage with whole life.
 In addition, the amount of the premium with whole life insurance will remain the same – regardless of whether the insured contracts an adverse health condition in the future.

 The funds that are in the cash value component of a whole life policy can be withdrawn or borrowed by the policyholder and used for any type of need or want.
 This can include paying off debts, supplementing retirement income, purchasing a new vehicle, or even for taking a nice vacation.

 If the funds are borrowed from a whole life insurance policy’s cash value, they can be accessed tax-free – and, although the policy loan will incur interest, the rate that is charged is often less than what is charged by a bank or other lender.
 (It is important to note that, if a policy loan is not repaid at the time of the insured’s death, the amount of the unpaid balance will be taken out of the death benefit that is paid to the named beneficiary).